Primis1/Obsidian-Vault/finance/Economics/Market Derivatives/Interest Rate, Inflation & Stimulus.md

 ***
 ### Special values:
 1. #interest-rate - `amount a lender charges a borrower`.
 I.e percentage under which you take a credit in ==main== bank
+2. long run inflation - rate is defined as excess monetary supply over the growth of GDP
 ### To know:

 #### Concepts:

 1. High #interest-rate lead to lower inflation, ==higher bonds and deposits== income, and ==decreasing the price for stocks==
+### FED - can tighten or expand M1/M2 supplies, i.e regulate credit accessible for banks to lend population

 ##### Why increasing rate #interest-rate slower the inflation?
 1. People start to spend more on credits and mortgages, so they have less money to spend on something else